 Hybrid Work Patterns: A Latent Class Analysis of Platform Workers in Denmark

-Trine P. Larsen, Anna Ilsøe og Christian Haldrup presents a novel approach for studying differences and similarities among platform workers, by taking into account the wider labor market position of platform workers.
+Trine P. Larsen, Anna Ilsøe og Christian Haldrup presents a novel approach for studying differences and similarities among platform workers, by taking into account the wider labour market position of platform workers.

-This paper presents a novel approach for studying differences and similarities among platform workers, by taking into account the wider labor market position of platform workers.
-Analytically, we seek inspiration from literature on labor market segmentation (SLM) and multiple jobholding (MJH) to nuance the often-dichotomized view of labor markets characterized by SLM theory.
-By using survey data from a set of additional questions tied to the Danish LFS, we apply latent class analysis models to discover patterns of labor market divisions among platform workers in Denmark.
-We identify three major groups of platform workers, and while all of them have multiple income sources, they have very different labor market positions in the traditional labor market.
-We categorize them as ‘established workers’, ‘transitional workers’, and ‘new labor market entrants’.
-These divisions point to marked differences among platform workers, implying that platform work is characterized by varying blends of labor market hybridity.
+This paper presents a novel approach for studying differences and similarities among platform workers, by taking into account the wider labour market position of platform workers.
+Analytically, we seek inspiration from literature on labour market segmentation (SLM) and multiple jobholding (MJH) to nuance the often-dichotomised view of labour markets characterised by SLM theory.
+By using survey data from a set of additional questions tied to the Danish LFS, we apply latent class analysis models to discover patterns of labour market divisions among platform workers in Denmark.
+We identify three major groups of platform workers, and while all of them have multiple income sources, they have very different labour market positions in the traditional labour market.
+We categorise them as ‘established workers’, ‘transitional workers’, and ‘new labour market entrants’.
+These divisions point to marked differences among platform workers, implying that platform work is characterised by varying blends of labour market hybridity.

 Read the full article 'Hybrid Work Patterns: A Latent Class Analysis of Platform Workers in Denmark' by Trine P. Larsen, Anna Ilsøe og Christian Haldrup, published in Nordic Journal of Working Life Studies.